nest/nest-simulator/doc/userdoc/contribute/templates_styleguides/styleguide.rst

 Commas
 ~~~~~~

 Use the serial comma (apples, bananas, and grapes) for lists.
-But use a bullet
-list if your list is more than 5 items.

 Use the comma as separator for thousands (37,000).